Zacchaeus-Oluwole/switch_camera/README.md

 # switch_camera

 **`switch_camera`** is a Dart library that provides a Dart FFI interface to interact with camera and audio recording functionalities from Rust.
 It supports video capturing, frame streaming, and video writing, as well as audio recording and merging video with audio.
+I used the switch_camera library to build a desktop application named Zed Camera, and you can watch a demonstration of it on [YouTube](https://youtu.be/x9PenN0iiuo?si=ja1Dcs3kwMr2mgSe).
+This library is particularly useful in IoT, CCTV, and industrial contexts where multiple camera inputs and reliable audio-visual recording are essential.

 ## Features